ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 The transaction processing panel tracks the time taken to complete the various tasks involved in processing each block, measured as a mean rate of events per second:

-- known: rate of new transactions arriving at the node.
+- known: rate of new transactions arriving at the node that are ignored because the local node already knows about them.
 - valid: rate that node marks known transactions as valid
 - invalid: rate that node marks known transactions as invalid
 - underpriced: rate that node marks transactions paying insufficient gas as invalid